-WB poll violence continues in 6th phase: Firing, clashes leave two BJP workers injured
+WB poll violence continues in 6th phase: Firing, clashes leave one killed, many injured

+Kolkata, May 12: Incidents of sporadic violence were reported from Midnapore constituency where the saffron party's state unit chief Dilip Ghosh is engaged in a high profile battle with Trinamool Congress' Rajya Sabha member Manas Bhunia.

+At least four Trinamool Party activists had to be hospitalized after being attacked with sharp weapons allegedly by BJP supporters.
+The condition of one person was critical.
+Meanwhile, a number of saffron party supporters got injured in the constituency's Datan area following a clash with Trinamool workers.

-Kolkata, May 12: Major clashes were reported in the early hours of Sunday in Medinipur's Kanthi Lok Sabha constituency's booth number 23 and 24 in Paschimbar area.
+Earlier in the day, major clashes were also reported in the early hours of Sunday in Medinipur's Kanthi Lok Sabha constituency's booth number 23 and 24 in Paschimbar area.
 A few rounds of firing took place and two people have been injured.
 BJP has claimed the individuals named Ananta Gucchait and Ranjit Maiti are party workers.

 Meanwhile, ahead of polling in the sixth phase of Lok Sabha elections, a BJP worker Raman Singh was found dead on Saturday night in Gopiballabpur, Jhargram.
 The BJP has blamed the ruling Trinamool Congress for Singh's death.
 However, the Trinamool Congress has denied any links to death.
 BJP leader Kailash Vijayvargiya alleged that Trinamool workers entered his home and killed him, as per reports.